BIBLE PASSAGE:

 darkness to enjoy and bask in the light of the Lord, but some will.

-light in some areas, but there will still be dark shadows where the
+in some areas, but there will still be dark shadows where the light

-light has not reached.
-The difference between a flashlight and the
+has not reached.
+The difference between a flashlight and the light

-areas are hidden from His sight.
+areas hidden from His sight.

-a choice: accept the light and remain in it, or run from the light and
+a choice: accept the light and remain in it or run from the light and

 return to the darkness.
 We can see why the scriptures tell us that

-‘man loved the darkness’.
+‘men loved the darkness’.
 It is a place where he feels he can hide

 from the light of God.